 Following sample analysis, the contract analytical laboratory provides the results to the project manager or designee and, when applicable, to the validation subcontractor.
-Once results of the analyses are entered into the EIMS, reports can be generated by project personnel and Department of Energy (DOE) Brookhaven Site Office staff using a web-based data query tool.
+Once results of the analyses are entered into the EIMS, reports can be generated by project personnel and DOE Brookhaven Site Office staff using a web-based data query tool.